SummaryRead the full fact sheet

 - increased risk of miscarriage, stillbirth and premature birth

 - low birth weight, which may have a lasting effect of the growth and development of children.
-Low birth weight is associated with an increased risk of heart disease, stroke, high blood pressure, being overweight and diabetes in adulthood
+Low birth weight is associated with an increased risk of heart disease, high blood pressure, and diabetes in adulthood

 - increased risk of cleft palate and cleft lip

-If a parent continues to smoke during their baby’s first year of life, the child has an increased risk of ear infections, respiratory illnesses such as pneumonia and bronchitis, sudden infant death syndrome (SIDS) and meningococcal disease.
+If a parent continues to smoke during their baby’s first year of life, the child has an increased risk of ear infections, respiratory illnesses such as pneumonia and bronchitis, and meningococcal disease.

 Diseases caused by long-term smoking

-A lifetime smoker is at high risk of developing a range of potentially lethal diseases, including:
+A person who smokes throughout their life is at high risk of developing a range of potentially lethal diseases, including: